 Think “Letters to the Editor:” This is the way it used to work: you’d read an article in The Saturday Evening Post or Wired or your local newspaper, you’d love it or hate it or maybe have a feeling somewhere in between those emotions, and you’d sit down with your pen & paper/typewriter/computer to compose a letter to the publication.
 Then you’d fold it and put it in an envelope and put a stamp on it – and these were the days when we had to actually lick the stamp because it wasn’t pre-moistened! – and then you’d have to walk or drive to your nearest mailbox and drop it in.
 The letter would then take a few days to get to its destination and then it would be weeks or months before the letter was actually printed in that publication.
 And sometimes it wasn’t printed at all!

-I call these days “The Golden Age.”
+I call those days “The Golden Age.”
 It’s great to look at an old newspaper or magazine (or even a current print newspaper or mag) and see the 5 or 10 letters the editor chose to be in the issue.
 There’s a reason those comments were picked.
 This is the way it should be now.

 One of the reasons why people leave stupid, needless comments is because, well, they can.
 It’s so, so easy.
-You type up something – maybe you don’t even capitalize the correct letters or use periods or worrying about spelling anything correctly – and then you hit send and your comment shows up automatically.
+You type up something – maybe you don’t even capitalize the correct letters or use periods or worry about spelling anything correctly – and then you hit send and your comment shows up automatically.
 Now everyone can read your SMART and CLEVER comments!
 You feel validated, and you can’t wait until someone replies to you so you can spend the next few hours arguing with them, back and forth!
 People are paying attention to me in a way they wouldn’t before, and I don’t even have to leave this chair!

 Everything would be a lot better if it wasn’t more “fast” and “convenient.”
 Technology has given us many great things but it has also enabled a horrifying online world.
 If you make it just a tiny bit harder for someone to leave a comment, they might not leave one, and that way you’ll get the good comments instead of a ton of bad ones.